biadelmiro/UDACITY_intro_to_javascript_course/what_is_javascript/README.md

 7. [Summary](#summary)

 ## Introduction to JavaScript
-- JavaScript is a programming language for the web
-- It is the the final piece needed to make your websites come to life
-- The language was created to make it easier to add interactive and dynamic elements to websites
-- It can also be used to program a robot, write a game script or build a code editor
-- It has grown to be one of the most popular languages in the world
+JavaScript is a programming language for the web and is the the final piece needed to make your websites come to life.
+The language was created to make it easier to add interactive and dynamic elements to websites, however, it can also be used to program a robot, write a game script or build a code editor.
+Since it's conception, JavaScriptIt has grown to be one of the most popular languages in the world.

 ## History of JavaScript
-- JavaScript was created in just 10 days by Brendan Eich back in 1995
-- Prior to JavaScript, websites just existed as pages of HTML and CSS with the occasional plug-in or Java applet
-- It was originally called LiveScript, but was changed to JavaScript due to Java's popularity at the time
-- Due to competing versions emerging, JavaScript was taken to Ecma International to be standardized
-- Recent versions can also be referenced by their ECMAScript version number, such as, ES5 or ES6
-- More recently, it uses a year-based number to promote a more consistent release cycle with ES2016, ES2017, etc.
+JavaScript was created in just 10 days by Brendan Eich back in 1995.
+Prior to JavaScript, websites existed as pages of HTML and CSS with the occasional plug-in or Java applet.
+Originally called LiveScript, JavaScript changed it's name due to Java's popularity at the time.
+As the language grew, competing versions emerged which was when it was taken to Ecma International to be standardized.
+Recent versions can be referenced by their version number, such as, ES5 or ES6 and even more recent versions now use a year-based number to promote a more consistent release cycle with ES2016, ES2017, etc.

 ## Developer Tools
 - Every modern web browser includes its own set of developer tools